Sable/matmachjs/src/emscripten-malloc/emscripten_malloc.md

 In terms of handling the stack, this function asks for 80 bytes from the stack.
 Before this it checks the global 13 for stack max to see whether there is space.
 If there is, it sets the STACKTOP to STACKTOP+80, and when the function returns it returns the stack to its original value.
 Moreover, it handles the stack address from then on via a local, which it sets at the beginning from the global.
+This saves loading of globals which is more expensive.
+In -03, the whole stack handling calls dissappears as is not necessary.
 ### `_sbrk` - Function 71
 **Lines**: (Lines: 18198 - 18249)

 Grows memory when necessary, checks if there is enough memory, and if the parameter passed is appropriate if not, it throws an error.
-Returns the value of the dynamic\_ptr in memory
+Returns the value of the `DYNAMIC_PTR` in memory
 **External Dependencies**:
 - Global 9 - DYNAMICTOP\_PTR
 - Call 2 - `abortOnCannotGrowMemory` - Imported